HyunsunHong/CSP_for_LLM-based-SDP-in-Ansible/README.md

 - Python 3.8 or higher

 ## Getting started
-Clone the source code, and install all the packages to run our project.
+Once you have cloned this repository, install all the packages for this project.
 ```
 git clone https://github.com/HyunsunHong/CSP_for_LLM-based-SDP-in-Ansible.git
 pip install -r requirements.txt